 The last weekend in November plays host to the Busy St Edmunds Christmas Fayre.
 An impressive collection of over 400 stalls from local artisan food producers, to toy stalls and everything in between!
 Also featuring live music and a funfair, the Bury St Edmunds Christmas Fayre is a must for anyone looking to get in the festive spirit.

-One of the best preserved of these towns is medieval Lavenham, with 340 listed buildings, including historic timber-framed grand houses such as De Vere House, featured in Harry Potter and the Deathly Hallows.
+One of the best preserved of the Suffolk Wool towns is medieval Lavenham, with 340 listed buildings, including historic timber-framed grand houses such as De Vere House, featured in Harry Potter and the Deathly Hallows.
 Other Suffolk Wool Towns include Long Melford, Sudbury, Ipswich, Hadleigh and the small town of Clare, boasting a country park, Augustinian Priory and Clare Castle, which dates back to William, the Conqueror.

 Everyone is different, and that’s why we have a range of holiday cottages in Suffolk to suit:

 Our large Suffolk self-catering cottages sleep anything up to 24 guests in luxury manor houses and pairs or groups of cottages next to each other.
 Many of our large holiday cottages in Suffolk also have spacious dining and reception rooms perfect for entertaining, large outside spaces with room for marquees, extra features such as games rooms, cinemas and extra services like chefs and butlers.
 We also have some pairs of cottages, ideal for families, sets of couples or friends.

 Did you know you can reserve and hold one of our holiday cottages in Suffolk for 24hrs for free?
 This gives you time to confirm with family and friends without committing to the full cost.
 Please contact us to find out more.